 As an example, if you plan to build a spare bedroom, granny flat or home office from a used container, you don’t want one that’s previously been used to store or haul chemicals and other hazardous materials.

 With so many people shopping online, it can be easy to fall into the trap of purchasing a used shipping container online without first taking a look at it in real life.
-This is a mistake, as you can’t really tell the true condition of the container from a couple of photos on a web page.
+You also need to make sure you discuss your needs with the container company first.
+Don't purchase sight unseen, as you can’t really tell the true condition of the container from a couple of photos on a web page.

 Make sure you, or someone you know, first checks out the container before making the purchase or hire.